MicrosoftDocs/VBA-Docs/api/Outlook.OutlookBarPane.BeforeNavigate.md

 ## Example

 This Microsoft Visual Basic for Applications (VBA) example prevents the user from using the **Shortcuts** pane to open the **Notes** folder.
 The sample code must be placed in a class module, and the `Initialize_handler` routine must be called before the event procedure can be called by Microsoft Outlook.
-If you do not have a shortcut to the **Notes** folder already, you need to create one to run this example.
+If you don't have a shortcut to the **Notes** folder already, you need to create one to run this example.

 ```vb